I LOVE potatoes, and sometimes it’s really nice to have something different…out of the ordinary…other than regular mashed or baked.

 The great part of the recipe aside from the incredibly good taste, is the fact that you can make it…and put it into the fridge over night or for just a few hours before putting it into the oven and cooking it for 45 minutes.
 Anything that can be done ahead of time makes me very, very happy.

 To start with I used Yokon Gold potatoes.
-I usually use russet but someone told me these were better for mashed potatoes so I thought I would give it a try.
+I usually use russet but someone told me these were better for mashed potatoes, because they were more creamy so I thought I would give it a try.
 Really glad I did because they were super creamy and smooth.
 Of course that could have been from the large amount of cream cheese and butter that I used…never the less…they were fantastic.

 Cream Cheese package – one 8 ounce